 -How will this space make me feel?

 In addition to considering the practical aspects of your workspace, don’t forget about creature comforts.
 A plant can also positively affect wellness and happiness, so consider adding one to your environment.
 It’s also important to do small acts of self-care every day to maintain your mental health and well-being.
-Taking breaks throughout the day, eating healthy foods, and getting regular exercise are essential components of self-care.
-And lastly, remember that it’s helpful to create a workspace that reflects your moods and creativity.
+Taking breaks throughout the day, eating healthy foods, and exercising regularly are essential components of self-care.
+And lastly, remember that creating a workspace that reflects your moods and creativity is helpful.
 As you spend time in your workspace, it’s important not to have too many distractions or clutter.
 This way, you’ll be able to focus on what’s important—your work!

 8. Treat yourself—you deserve it.